-One of the mistakes that parents―especially inexperienced parents―make when planning a trip is that they over-pack for their children.
-When going on a family vacation, a child does not need every one of his or her favorite toys.
 They don't need the larger toys either―the full play sets that dominate the playroom or other areas of the home.
-More often than not, there simply will not be enough room at your destination to reasonably accommodate large toys or a large number of toys.
-Pick a few convenient favorites and perhaps a few small toys that your child has yet to see (for use if things aren't going well) and you should be all set.
+As, there will not be enough room at your destination to reasonably accommodate large toys or a large number of toys.
+Pick a few convenient favorites and a few small toys that your child has yet to see and should be the complete set.

 When traveling to a new destination, many children will also delight in the fact that their surroundings have changed.
 A beach destination always offers welcome diversions in the form of sand and water, which are almost always can't-miss favorites of young children.
 As a result, the need for familiar toys from home is greatly diminished.